Dagem-H-Tewodros/Formula-1-Driver-and-Constructors-Performance-Analysis/README.md

 ## What I Did

 1. **Data Acquisition**
    - I grabbed a comprehensive F1 dataset from Kaggle that includes everything from race results to driver and team stats.
+You can find the original dataset [here](https://www.kaggle.com/path-to-dataset).

 2. **Data Structuring**
    - Imported all the CSV files into MySQL to keep things organized and make analysis easier.